Antonioo27/Guitar-Teacher-AI/README.md

 # Guitar-Teacher-AI
-Project of computational imaging, computer science Unviersity of Bologna
+Project of Artificial Intelligence, computer science Unviersity of Bologna